YADRO-KNS/phosphor-pci-inventory/README.md

 `/usr/lib/ipmid-providers`.

 ### Prerequisites
-1. Interface for a PCI device inventory item must be registered in OpenBMC via `phosphor-dbus-interfaces`.
+Interface for a PCI device inventory item must be registered in OpenBMC via `phosphor-dbus-interfaces`.
 Example yaml file:
 `./xyz/openbmc_project/Inventory/Item/PCI.interface.yaml`;
 It is necessary to rebuild dbus-interfaces project to apply changes.
-2. White list of allowed IPMI messages must contain a rule to pass OEM command with PCI device descriptions.
-This can be done by adding the following line to `phosphor-host-ipmid/host-ipmid-whitelist.conf`:
-   `0x3A:0x2a    //<OEM IBM>:<Register PCI device>`
-   It is necessary to rebuild host-ipmid project to apply changes.